Ballistite: Military adoption

 The Italian Army swiftly replaced their M1870 and M1870/87 rifles, which used black powder cartridges, by the new M1890 Vetterli, which used ballistite cartridges.

-As Italy was a competing great power to France, this was not received well by the French press and the public.
-The newspapers accused Nobel of industrial espionage, by spying on Paul Vieille (the inventor of Poudre B), and "high treason against France".
+As Italy was a competing great power, this was not received well by the French press and public.
+Newspapers accused Nobel of industrial espionage by spying on Paul Vieille (the inventor of Poudre B), and "high treason against France".
 Following a police investigation, he was refused permission to conduct any more research, or to manufacture explosives in France.
 He therefore moved to San Remo in Italy, in 1891, where he spent the last five years of his life.